rogoson/Deep-RL-Improved/Plan of action.md

   4. Maybe try to fit a line for total reward compared to evaluation performances. - _no, time constraints_
   5. Set hidden size to 512 for ensuing experiments. - _Done_
 - **Day 5:** Set up experiments
-  1. Validate that everything is set up correctly.
+  1. Validate that everything is set up correctly. - _Done_
-  2. Ensure that you know what you want for each section.
+  2. Ensure that you know what you want for each section. - _Done_
-  3. Set up your experiments to run.
-  4. Add visualise data code (training, validation, training+validation, test) - _Done_
+  3. Add visualise data code (training, validation, training+validation, test) - _Done_
-  5. Figure out Tesla issue - _Done_ (required redownloading data)
+  4. Figure out Tesla issue - _Done_ (required redownloading data)
+  5. Stocks issue - _Done_
+  6. Set up your experiments to run.
 - **Day 6:** Review Bugs file (categorize into severity) - include:
   1. What it is
   2. Impact